 Fiesta Furnishings has been working with Jason Scott for over a decade to provide the valley with incredible furniture.
 Fiesta Furnishings proudly offers the largest selection of in-stock Jason Scott furniture in Arizona.
 We consider Jason Scott furniture to be "heirloom quality" due to the durability and unparalleled craftsmanship.
+Jason Scott furniture is crafted using reclaimed teak wood form old buildings and structures.
+Teak is a highly durable and exotic wood that gives a unique finish and distinguished pattern.

 About Jason Scott Furniture